-The Allure of the Automobile, and features some truly lust-worthy examples of automotive art including the rarest of the rare, a 1937 Hispano-Suiza Xena.
+The current marquee installation at The High is The Allure of the Automobile, and features some truly lust-worthy examples of automotive art including the rarest of the rare, a 1937 Hispano-Suiza Xena.
 This charmer, the Bugatti, The Dusenberg and the Aston Martin will stay on idle for another trip though.
 My thinking was that the crowds for this exhibit would be too thick and a little too testostone soaked for my appearance.
 I would feel terrible about causing any blown head gaskets.
 Or something like that.

 I took the less beaten path therefore to the permanent exhibits and passed by a pair of security personnel who were very complementary of my appearance.
 Being from a cold place, and born of reserved northern European stock, I have always envied the freedom and gusto with which southerners in general, and particularly Atlanta-based women of color greet the world:

-“Uh-huh, Looking good
+“Uh-huh, Looking good”

 I could only smile and return the kindness.
 Long time readers will know that I pass from far, but close inspection alerts people watchers that I am a bird of a different feather.
 This is not a matter of despair for me: there are limits to my art after all.
 Museum staff spend more time watching the visitors than they do looking at the exhibitions.
 These two strolling staffers seemed to enjoy the effect I had on their space.
 God bless ‘em.